The eChronos project @ Data61 and Breakaway

 On less powerful hardware - such as small medical implant devices, extremely resource-constrained spacecraft, or simple logic controllers used in industrial plants - such gatekeeper functionality is not possible.
 Instead, these systems run small, so-called real–time operating systems (RTOS) such as the eChronos RTOS.
 The constrained nature of the hardware devices the RTOS runs on makes it even more challenging to provide assurance and evidence that it works reliably.

-This project is part of the Trustworthy Systems umbrella.
-The eChronos RTOS is also used on the flight-control processor of the DARPA-funded SMACCM project (both on the research platform and later on the commercial Boeing helicopter).
+The eChronos RTOS is also used on the flight-control processor of the DARPA-funded SMACCM project's research vehicle.

 Problem: Modern critical systems - such as medical devices and car braking systems - rely on software.
 At the heart of these devices sit real-time operating systems such as the eChronos RTOS.